alliedmodders/sourcepawn/README.md

 SourcePawn 1.10 is the current development version.

-The following features have been removed:
+The following legacy features have been removed:
- - `funcenum` and `functag` keywords
+ - `funcenum` and `functag` keywords.
+ - Packed array indexing.